donovanjblake/mcmod-manager/README.md

 `projects`

-`table`: A dictionary of the projects to download.
+`table`: A dictionary of the projects to download, keyed by the project slug.

 `projects.[project-name]`